gasparka/thesis/docs/vhdl_extensions.rst

 Background
 ----------

-What is IR, how VHDl has been used before?
-What is going to be different here?
-Chisel and FIRRTL, skip?

 There have been previous study regarding OOP in VHDL.
 In :cite:`Benzakki1997` proposal was made to extend VHDL language with OOP semantics, this effort ended with development of